cognitedata/data-model-examples/CONTRIBUTING.md

 ### A note on the data_model json files

+> The scripts will default load the `datamodel.graphql`.
+The json files in the `data_model` directory
+> are not used unless you use the `load_datamodel_dump()` function in `load_data.py` in utils/.
+> This function is used by `restore_datamodel.py`.

-The json files found in the data_model folder consist of the datamodel.json file that needs to contain the data model as exported from the `/models/datamodels/byids` API.
+The json files found in the data_model folder are basically a dump of the data model in CDF.
-For each of the views in the data model, there needs to a `<view>.container.json` and a `<view>.view.json file`.
-These are exported from `/models/containers` and `/models/views/byids` respectively.
+You can use the `dump_datamodel.py` script (see below) to dump the data model from a CDF tenant in this format.

 ## Debugging python scripts